TaubatexasRobotics/resources/README.md

 # Resources and test files/modules

 This repository contains files separated by category.
-The file will depend on the type of test the team would like to perform on the robot.
+The file will depend on the type of test you would like to perform on the robot.
 ## Setup & Installation
 For more information about the setup of RobotPy's packages, <a href="https://robotpy.readthedocs.io/en/stable/install/index.html">click here.</a><br>
 ### Prerequisites